Reference materials

-This section brings together the key documents (certificates, feasibility studies, conservation agreements, etc.) structuring the ECM model.
+This section brings together the key documents that underpin the ECM model, including certifications, feasibility studies, conservation agreements, and related reference materials.

 Certifications